xenonview-com/view-java-sdk/README.md

 <br/>

 ## What"s New <a id="whats-new"></a>
+* v0.1.7 - Add options for term/price for all subscription related calls.
 * v0.1.6 - Add initial subscriptions options for term/price.
 * v0.1.5 - Fix typo
 * v0.1.4 - Rename tag to variant